sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ## Getting your Container Runtime!
 Before we start pulling in kubernetes components we need to get a container runtime setup on the machine.
-We we are going to use containerd for this purpose.
+We are going to use containerd for this purpose.
 You can view the docs of for it [here](https://github.com/containerd/containerd/blob/main/docs/getting-started.md).

 Which will download the latest binary and set it up.
-I’m going to walk you through how to do it using the version packaged with Ubuntu which could be older than the latest release.
+I am going to walk you through how to do it using the version packaged with Ubuntu which could be older than the latest release.

 First thing we want to do is configure the networking to allow iptables to manage: